 If you hit a domestic animal, like a dog, you must stop at the scene of the accident.
 See if anyone needs help, such as the animal’s owner.

 No one is around?
 You can’t reach the animal’s owner?
-If the animal weighs 25 kilograms or more, the law says you must report the accident at the nearest police station.
+If the animal weighs more than 25 kilograms, the law says you must report the accident at the nearest police station.
 If you aren’t sure of the animal’s weight, it’s best to report the accident anyway to avoid fine of up to $300 and nine demerit points on your driving record.

-The “25 kilograms and up” rule also applies.
+The “more than 25 kilograms” rule also applies.
 No need to call the police over a squirrel, but you must call if you hit a moose!

 For some animals, you must report the accident to a wildlife protection officer no matter how much they weigh.
 Examples are coyotes, opossums, wild turkeys and all birds of prey.